Tag Archives: Daniel Kaluuya

 Read my spoiler-free movie review of Black Panther (2018).

-My general fatigue where superhero movies are concerned will need to simmer down a little just so I can enjoy this movie.
-I love how ‘queenly’ and in charge Lupita looks, especially at 1:11 in the trailer.
-Boseman is an actor we can all rely on – along with the rest of the Black Panther cast, so yes, I’m very excited indeed.
-And since February is my birthday month, I’ll consider this film as the personal gift to me that it is… in my head.
+Boseman is an actor we can all rely on, along with the rest of the Black Panther cast.
+So, yes, I’m very excited indeed.
+And since February is my birthday month, I’ll consider this film as the personal gift to me that it clearly is.

 How very far away February suddenly seems.